India's largest copper smelter ignites toxic debate

 Sterlite denied the smelter, which makes half the copper India produces every year, was the source.
 The smelter's general manager of projects said there were no emissions at the time because the plant was starting up after two days of maintenance, not producing copper, and high readings in the smokestack were likely a result of workers recalibrating the sensors.

-On Tuesday, a fast-track environmental court deferred until April 12 a hearing on allowing the plant to reopen, a move that is being closely watched by environmentalists and the global copper market.
-The plant will remain shut at least until then.
+On Tuesday, a fast-track environmental court will hear a petition to allow it to reopen, a move being closely watched by environmentalists and the global copper market.

 HISTORY OF ENVIRONMENTAL POLLUTION